-As the duly authorized representative of the applicant; I certify that the applicant;
+As the duty authorized representative of the applicant; I certify that the applicant:

-- Has the legal authority to apply for Federal assistance, and the Institutional, managerial and financial capability (including funds sufficient to pay the non-Federal share of project costs) to ensure proper planning, management and completion of project described in this application. - Will give the awarding agency, the Comptroller General of the United States and, if appropriate, the State, the right to examine all records, books, papers, or documents related to the assistance; and will establish a proper accounting system in accordance with generally accepted accounting standards or agency directives. - 3.
+- Has the legal authority to apply for Federal assistance, and the Institutional, managenal and financial capability (including funds sufficient to pay the non-Federal share of project costa) to ensure proper planning, management and completion of project described in this application. - Will give the awarding agency, the Comptroller General of the United States and, if appropriate, the State, the 6ght to examine all records, books, papers, or documents related to the assistance; and will establish a proper accounting system in accordance with generally accepted accounting standards or agency directives. - 3.
 Will not dispose of, modify the use of, or change the terms of the real property title or other interest in the site and facilities without permission and instructions from the awarding agency.
-Will record the Federal awarding agency directives and will include a covenant in the title of real property sequired in whole or in part with Federal assistance funds to assure non-discrimination during the useful life of the project. - Will comply with the requirements of the assistance awarding agency with regard to the drafting, review and approval of construction plans and apecifications. - 5.
-Will provide and maintain competent and adequate engineering supervision at the construction site to ensure that the complete work conforms will the approved plans and specifications and will famish progressive reports and such other information as may be required by the assistance awarding agency or State. - Will initiate and complete the work within the applicable time frame after receipt of approval of the awarding agency. - Will establish sofeguards to prohibit employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of interest, or personal gain.
+Will record the Federal avarding agoncy directives and will include a covenant in the title of real property acquired in whole or in part with.
+Federal assistance functs to assure non-discrimination during the useful life of the project. - Will comply with the requirements of the assistance awarding agency with regard to the drafting, review and approval of construction plans and apecifications. - 5.
+Will provide and maintain compotent and adequate engineering supervision at the construction site to ensure that the complete work conforms with the approved plans and specifications and will femish progressive reports and such other information as may be required by the assistance awarding agency or State. - Will initiate and complete the work within the applicable lime frame after receipt of approval of the awarding agency. - Will establish safeguards to prohibit employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of interest, or personal gain.